anonymous-rubick/ms-tcn-bilinear/README.md

 ## Implementation
 Our implementation is based on Python 3 and PyTorch 1.1 in Ubuntu 18.04.
-One perhaps needs to modify the **model path** in the **main.py** file.
+One perhaps needs to modify the **model_dir** in the **main.py** file.
 To train from scratch, one can run

     sh script_run_trainval.sh $dataset $pooling $dropout $epoch